inclusive-design/guide.inclusivedesign.ca/src/documents/tools/AccessibleCommunicationTools.html.md

 ## Try

-* Post relevant and timely content on an open wiki
+* Posting relevant and timely content on an open wiki
-* Use email lists and open channels or chat rooms to discuss issues
+* Using email lists and open channels or chat rooms to discuss issues
-* Conduct meetings with audio/video conferencing
+* Conducting meetings with audio/video conferencing
-* Post events on an open, shared calendar
+* Posting events on an open, shared calendar
-* Use open repositories to share designs and code
+* Using open repositories to share designs and code
-* Conduct open and regular community design and development critiques
+* Conducting open and regular community design and development critiques
-* Participate in daily update meetings to share concerns, issues, items of interest
+* Participating in daily update meetings to share concerns, issues, items of interest